wonkledge/okatsu-api-example/README.md

-Our client a librarian who want to be able to list all his book
+Our client is a librarian who want to be able to list all his book